josf0/synopsys-vcs-commands/README.md

 ## Coverage Commands
 * `urg` : Invokes the Universal Report Generator, a Synopsys tool for coverage analysis and reporting.
-* `-dir ./top_cov.vdb` : Specifies the coverage database directory generated during simulation.
+* `-dir ./cmp_cov.vdb -dir ./top_cov.vdb` : Specifies the coverage database directory generated during compilation and simulation.
 * `-format both` : The coverage report can be generated in both HTML and text formats.
 Here both generates them both.
 * `-report urgReport_top` : Specifies the directory name for the generated coverage report files.